0xlunar/roundup/README.md

 Simply by adding an API Key for Youtube they should start to appear in your searches.
 Note: Some trailers may not show for various reasons.

+## Trackers

+Currently, you will need to supply your own trackers for YTS, the other sites include their own in their magnets.
+You can set them in the config.json file or in qBittorrent settings.

 ## TODO

 - Fix episodes on TheRARBG not being shown